 EGALE Building Inclusive Schools: Incudes resources and links to webinars, many offered at no cost.

-The Healthy Relationship Plus Program; Healthy Relationships Program for 2SLGBTQIA+ (Two-Spirit, Lesbian, Gay, Bisexual, Trans, Queer, Intersex, and Asexual +) Youth: This small group positive mental health promotion program and helps build resiliency and promote well-being among 2S/LGBTQIA+ youth.
-It affirms, validates, and celebrates sexual, gender, romantic, and sex characteristic diversity, cultivates a caring and supportive community, and helps 2S/LGBTQIA+ youth develop skills and strategies that promote healthy relationships.
-Available in English and French.
+The Healthy Relationship Plus Program; Healthy Relationships Program for 2SLGBTQIA+ (Two-Spirit, Lesbian, Gay, Bisexual, Trans, Queer, Intersex, and Asexual +) Youth: Positive mental health promotion program to help build resiliency and promote well-being among 2S/LGBTQIA+ youth.

 Tobacco

-The Expand Project: This project, informed by and made for queer and trans youth 18-29, is striving to
+The Expand Project: This project, informed by and made for queer and trans youth 18-29, is striving to both start and expand conversations around nicotine and tobacco.

 Refugees

-Rainbow Railroad: Rainbow Railroad, based in the United States and Canada, is a global not-for-profit
+Rainbow Railroad: Based in the United States and Canada, is a global not-for-profit organization that helps at-risk LGTBQI+ people get to safety worldwide.

 For Further Information